Get in touch

 A Pioneer of Palaeontology

-Mary Anning unearthed creatures, now known as Marine Reptiles, that changed our views on the age of our planet and turned conventional thinking on its head.
-Yet today, she is barely mentioned in most modern textbooks and is only mentioned in the curriculum as a non-mandatory topic of conversation for UK school children aged 11 to 12.
+Mary Anning discovered creatures, now known as marine reptiles, that transformed our understanding of the Earth's age and revolutionised conventional thinking.
+Yet today, she is scarcely mentioned in most modern textbooks and is only included as an optional topic in the UK curriculum for children aged 11 to 12.

 An Awe-inspiring Role Model

-But what is truly remarkable about Anning and what many miss is that she is an awe-inspiring role model for children today.
-Anning did what she did from an uneducated, poor, working-class background.
-Self-taught and unflinching in her drive to understand and learn more about the fossils she dug from the cliffs.
-Dissecting squid and fish she bought from the local fisherman so she could understand more about the biology of the long-dead animals she found.
-Nothing got in her way, and Mary never gave up.
+What is truly remarkable about Mary Anning, and often overlooked, is that she serves as an inspiring role model for children today.
+Anning achieved all she did despite coming from an uneducated, poor, working-class background.
+She was self-taught and relentless in her determination to learn more about the fossils she uncovered.
+She even dissected squid and fish bought from local fishermen to deepen her understanding of the biology of the long-dead creatures she discovered.
+Nothing stood in her way, and Mary never gave up.

 denise dutton sculptor